 By connecting your console to your PC over Ethernet, it is possible to control the Capture visualisation file.
 You can do this by directly connecting your console and laptop with a single Ethernet cable, or you can connect them together as part of a larger network.

-Firstly, copy your chosen ZerOS show file you have downloaded to a USB stick.
+Firstly, copy the ZerOS show file you have downloaded to a USB stick.
 Then plug this into your ZerOS console.
 On your ZerOS console, tap Setup -> Load, and choose the show file to load in.
-These show files have been created using a FLX console, and so if you are using a different console type, you will receive warnings to inform you some information may not be loaded.
+The show file was created using a FLX console, and so if you are using a different console type, you will receive warnings to inform you some information may not be loaded.

 If you wish to connect your ZerOS console and PC directly using a standard Ethernet cable, you will need to change the IP address of your PC to be able to communicate with your console.